TommyIsNotHere/RedParrot/README.md

 2.  **New Public Benchmarks**: We introduce two new benchmarks, **Spider-DSL** and **BIRD-DSL**, which are synthesized from the popular Text-to-SQL datasets Spider and BIRD.
 These are available in this repository.

 ## 🤝Acknowledge
-This work was conducted as part of a research collaboration between Zhejiang University and Xiaohongshu.
+This work was conducted as part of a research collaboration between **Zhejiang University** and **Xiaohongshu**.
 We thank our colleagues from both institutions for their valuable feedback and support.